 THIS YEAR, a vital 12 months for Britain’s manufacturing and trading future, Made in Britain is offering its members the opportunity to shape and share in the success of the organisation – to help increase its impact for many years to come.
 It will do this through working groups, where members will come together to share knowledge.
+Since the end of March we have been severely restricted but by the means of technology, we will continue to meet and discuss the things that matter most to us.

 More than just committees, Made in Britain working groups will be fully interactive and will be your platform to tell the organisation what you want it to achieve, to meet other members in a forum for discussion on topics common to manufacturers.
 Volunteering to join one of Made in Britain’s first-ever working group will increase the profile of your manufacturing business within the network.